Visiting Sapa: A Mountain Hillside Town in Northwestern Vietnam

 {A woman plays with her daughter}

-Water buffaloes walking down the street in Sapa, Vietnam
+Water buffaloes walking down the bustling street in Sapa, Vietnam as a typical street scene

-Water buffaloes walking down the street in Sapa, Vietnam
+Water buffaloes walking down the bustling street in Sapa, Vietnam as a typical street scene

 {Three water buffaloes stroll down a busy road putting traffic on hold}

-Playing with dogs in the streets of Sapa, Vietnam
+That Backpacker Audrey Bergner playing with dogs in the streets of Sapa, Vietnam with a big happy grin

-Playing with dogs in the streets of Sapa, Vietnam
+That Backpacker Audrey Bergner playing with dogs in the streets of Sapa, Vietnam with a big happy grin

 {I get friendly with a giant beast of a dog}